 Don’t DIY on This One – Call us Today

 While we encourage you to learn as much about your electrical system as possible, electricity is not a good candidate for a DIY project.
 DIY wiring is not only dangerous, it seldom meets codes and can be far more costly to repair in the future.
 Anthony PHCE’s licensed and trained electricians provide you with the best service, electrical solutions and advice.
 Call our Anthony PHCE electricians today at A-N-T-H-O-N-Y 268-4669 (913) or (816).

-Imagine you are hunkered down at home during a thunderstorm, you and your family working away on your respective computers, and zap, a nearby lightning strike causes a power surge to flow through your home’s electrical wiring and ethernet cables.
+Imagine you are at home during a thunderstorm.
+You and your family working are working away on your respective computers, and zap, a nearby lightning strike causes a power surge to flow through your home’s electrical wiring and ethernet cables.
 Computers go down, data is lost, the television stops working and your home’s smart appliances go on the blink.
 A whole-home surge protector could have saved you a whole lot of trouble.

 Do You Need a Whole-Home Surge Protector or Are Power Strips Enough?

 Most people know enough to plug their computers into high voltage surge protectors with backup batteries.
 But what about the computers in your TV and your smart appliances like your refrigerator and washing machine?
 Many new appliances come with their own computers that talk to the internet; this new technology is called internet of things (IoT).
 Electrical surges can damage or destroy these expensive devices.
 Whole-home surge protectors can protect all of the electronics and appliances in your home, including those items hard-wired into your electrical systems that cannot be protected on power strips.

 What are the causes of power surges?
 Several things can cause power surges that can damage your home’s electrical systems:

 - Lightning strikes near your home